 These are the steps in the adoption process in Rhode Island

-- Step one: Attend an adoption information hearing.
+- Attend an adoption information hearing.
 At these monthly meetings, presenters will explain the adoption process in more detail, and you will learn about the children who are waiting to be adopted.
 You can also ask any questions you may have.
 Applications to start the process are available at the meeting.

-- Step three: Meet with a social worker in your home.
+- Meet with a social worker in your home.
 A home study by a licensed social worker is required before adoption.
 The idea of the meeting is to get to know you better, not see how spotless your home is.

-- Step four: Complete the home study.
+- Complete the home study.
 After finishing your classes, the home finder may want to meet with you one more time to collect any homework or other paperwork from you.
 The social worker will then write your home study, a 12-15 page report on your family, lifestyle, and the kind of children you hope to parent.

 - Wait for a match.
 This may take anywhere from a week to years, depending on how flexible you are about the type of child you are willing to consider.

 - Learn about the child.
 You will be presented medical history, background information, educational records, and professional assessments.
 The decide if you think the child is a good fit for your home